sipostudent/Space-Riddle-Brain-Teaser-/README.md

 - Home Page

-  - It is used to access the user registration page field. :nut_and_bolt:
+  - It is used to access the user registration page field.

 - User Registration

-  - I have utilised to enter player name and progress to game start. :nut_and_bolt:
+  - I have utilised to enter player name and progress to game start.

 - JSON